rumca-js/Django-link-archive/README_search.md

  - In self hosting you can be swamped with data, which you will not be able to filter
  - Link rot is real, it is hard to keep up, with what is maintained
  - How to filter sources at self hosting?
 Which RSS sources are important, and which are not?

-# Data analysis

-Propositions for data analysis.
-There are many things we can do with so much data.

- - Verify link rot, by checking how many pages are still present
- - Capture small creators, which are quoted quite often (filter mainstream media first)
- - Iterate over links, and check which links are quoted often, maintain network identification.
-Propose a 'karma' for a link, check which links are most influential